Humboldt-WI/blog/content/research/applied_predictive_modeling_19/blog_post_causal_KNN.md

 To illustrate the proposed Causal KNN method to estimate the causal effects, we will utilize a business framework.
 Imagine: A company runs a marketing campaign.
 Now this campaign can consist of various customer treatments, such as a targeted price, a coupon or a newsletter.
 But how do you evaluate the campaigns' success?
 At this point, Hitsch & Misra (2018) elaborate the dependency of marketing success from the individual targeting effort cost.
 A customer should be targeted if the individual profit contribution is greater than the targeting cost for this individual.
 It is shown that the CATE on an individual basis is sufficient to construct an optimal targeting policy.
 To then conduct a profit evaluation, the individual costs and margins are required, which are generally known for a company, but unknown in our data.
-Therefore, we will focus on estimating the causal effects without including the individual targeting costs by using Causal KNN in combination with the transformed outcome approach.
+Therefore, we will focus on estimating the causal effects without including the individual targeting costs by using Causal KNN in combination with the Transformed Outcome approach.
 In the business framework, the expected causal effects can be described through the CATE, which represents the incremental targeting effort effect.

 <!-- ## Summary of the Literature Foundation
 <!-- This blogpost has strong relations to the work of Hitsch & Misra (2018).